RedHatNordicsSA/linux4win/content/lab3.md

 Now we are going to look at services running in the linux system.
 In Red Hat Enterprise Linux (6, 7, 8) the system which handles services is called ```systemd```.

 :boom: Locate the menu entry called ```Services``` and click on that to get to the main page for managing services.
+Click around and explore the different services running on your system.

+:exclamation: Do not randomly start / stop services if you do not know what they do, as this may break the system.

 ![services user interface](images/interface_services.png)